 Camassia

 Starry, purplish blue flowers rise in loose spikes on tall stems.
 Camassia is most effective when planted in clusters in a shrub border or grassy area, where it looks perfectly natural.
-It needs full sun and thrives in damp, or even wet, soil.
+It needs full sun and thrives in moist, or even wet, soil.

 Deer Resistant